 Dental sealants are a preventative measure to help avoid cavities and tooth decay.
 They are usually applied to the back teeth, which act as a barrier to keeping out food and bacteria.
 Sealants are made of thin, transparent plastic material, and they can last for several years before needing to be replaced.

 Sealants must be applied by a dentist or other qualified healthcare professional to be effective.
-While they are not a replacement for good oral hygiene, sealants can help reduce the risk of cavities and tooth decay, especially in children and adults at increased risk.
+While they are not a replacement for good oral hygiene, dental sealants can help reduce the risk of cavities and tooth decay, especially in children and adults at increased risk.

 Home Care Tips